finocchiaro-classes/recitation-1-naaaa/README.md

 If working in groups, please write a short description (1 sentence per person) of how your group worked together and the contributions of each person.

 ### CONTRIBUTIONS BY TEAM MEMBER
+Jose: Main editor of the code.
+Emanuel: Design of the maze and idea of the riddles.
+We worked together by giving ideas of what we wanted to achieve and how we were doing the code.
 Submit via Github Classroom by 11:59p ET.

 ## Instructions